jmart368/SalaryPredictionPortfolio/README.md

 **Purpose**
 ------------------------
 Perhaps one of the most important factors in hiring and job retention is an employee's salary.
 Companies that compete within the same sector should always have an indicator of how much they should compensate for their own job openings.
-This in return allows them to retain their employees and compete for talent not only within their own sectors but others as well.
+This in return allows them to retain their employees and compete for talent not only within their own sectors but other deifferent sectors as well.
 This project aims to examine a set of job postings with their corresponding salaries and predict salaries for a new set of job postings.
+As an example salary prediction project, this would be useful in arbitrating the salaries with the use of machine learning models that would predict those values.

 **Datasets**
 ------------------------
-The following data sets were provided:
+The following data sets were given at beginning of this project:

 * **train_features.csv** - This file represents a total of 1,000,000 rows with 8 columns (header not included) where each row examines a unique job id along with list of attributes relating to that unique job id.